Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Barron Spaces and Main Results

-The space \( \mathcal{B}_{i,j}^n(\Omega) \) is referred to as the \emph{\((i,j)\)-mixed Barron space} of weight \( n \). \end{enumerate} \end{definition} \begin{remark} The original definition of the Barron norm for functions on \( \mathbb{R}^d \) was introduced in~\cite{Barron93}, as given in equation~\eqref{oB}.
-In contemporary literature, the version of the Barron norm defined via the Fourier transform—used in, e.g.,~\cite{SIEGELXu21, Mar23, Feng25}—is commonly referred to as the \emph{spectral Barron norm}.
+The original definition of the Barron norm for functions on \( \mathbb{R}^d \) was introduced in~\cite{Barron93}, as given in equation~\eqref{oB}.
+In contemporary literature, the version of the Barron norm defined via the Fourier transform, used in, e.g.,~\cite{SIEGELXu21, Mar23, Feng25}, is commonly referred to as the \emph{spectral Barron norm}.
 In contrast, definitions that avoid the use of the Fourier transform, such as those based on probability measures (e.g.,~\cite{Chen21, E, SX23}), are typically referred to simply as the \emph{Barron norm}.
 Our formulation is inspired by~\cite{LuLuWang21, LuLu22, Mar23}, where cosine basis functions were used in~\cite{LuLuWang21, LuLu22} and exponential basis functions in~\cite{Mar23}.
 In this work, we introduce the sine-based Barron norm and the \((i,j)\)-mixed Barron norm.
 The sine basis arises naturally when considering functions that vanish on the boundary, while the mixed norm is introduced for certain technical reasons (cf.~Lemma~\ref{lem:Ajterms}).
 We also note that if the coefficient matrix \( A(x) \) is diagonal, then the mixed Barron norm is not needed.
-This observation already covers many important families of PDEs, such as the stationary reaction--diffusion equations and static Schr\"{o}dinger equations. \end{remark}
+This observation already covers many important families of PDEs, such as the stationary reaction--diffusion equations and static Schr\"{o}dinger equations.

-\begin{remark} Once a function \( g \) is identified as a Barron function, its expansion in terms of the basis functions from Theorem~\ref{bases} agrees with \( g \) almost everywhere.
-(For the exponential basis, this holds if the weighted sum is suitably chosen to converge.)
-Consider the sine basis as an example.
-Suppose \( g \in \mathcal{B}_s^n(\Omega) \), with its $L^2$-expansion given by \( g(x) = \sum_{k \in \mathbb{N}^d} a_k S_k(x) \).
-Then, by the estimate